-Organizations across Canada and around the world are recognizing the value of embracing gender equity as a business imperative and foundational part of their culture.
+Our Women.
+Fast forward program is built on the three pillars where we believe we can make the biggest impact – women in business, women entrepreneurs and women in digital.
 Studies have shown that women at all levels bring unique and diverse viewpoints that enrich and empower businesses to deliver better, more innovative results for their people, customers and shareholders.
 And, companies with gender balanced teams report better financial performances overall.

 Jad Shimaly, Chairman and CEO, EY Canada

-~ Ted Salter, EY's Canadian Consumer Products & Retail Leader
+~ Ted Salter, Consumer Products & Retail Leader, EY Canada

 To accelerate growth, we'll need to harness the potential of women entrepreneurs.
 Our programs, in Canada and globally, empower women entrepreneurs to think bigger, gain access to capital, learn from their peers and find seasoned advisors.
 These connections help their companies scale, increasing employment and prosperity.